This Is My Husband

 Gut & Psychology Syndrome, pp. 53-54

 I won’t get into other opportunistic pathogens for now, but they’re in the book if you’re interested.
 What I hope you’ll take away from this that even good, wholesome foods like fermented grains and raw milk are toxic to a damaged gut.
 If you have digestive symptoms like chronic constipation or diarrhrea, bloating or abdominal pain, symptoms of inflammation like eczema or asthma, or brain dysfunction like ADD, simply “eating organic” may not be enough.
-We’ve been doing that for years and it hasn’t resolved Daddypotamus‘ health challenges.
+We’ve been doing that for years and it hasn’t resolved my husband’s health challenges.

 The GAPS diet focuses on the restoration of digestive function so that we can be the vital, active, healthy people we are meant to be.
 I am amazed by the stories of healing I am hearing from GAPS patients, like this before and after video from an autistic boy after just three months on GAPS.
 His uncontrollable clapping disappears.
 He’s coherent.
 He makes eye contact.
 It’s amazingly sweet.

 Other conditions such as autism, schizophrenia and depression are said to benefit from the protocol.
 Here are some tips from Dr. Campbell-McBride on getting started.
-If you’re feeling overwhelmed, consider checking out the new GAPS class from Ann Marie of Cheeseslave.

 Thank you so much for sharing your experiences and asking good questions yesterday.
 GAPS is still new to me and I’m thrilled to be able to share our journey with you.
 I’ll be posting updates as we continue doing this for our family.